ccat-2018.jpg

 The Awards

-Applications for the six Chicago Neighborhood Development Awards and the Richard H. Driehaus Foundation Award for Architectural Excellence in Community Design are now open and will close on January 18, 2023.
+Applications for the six Chicago Neighborhood Development Awards and the Richard H. Driehaus Foundation Award for Architectural Excellence in Community Design will open in early December.
+Submissions are due by 11:59PM on January 23, 2024.

 CNDA Selection Criteria and Process